grfiv/healthcare_twitter_analysis/README.md

 Healthcare Twitter Analysis
 ===========================

-The use of social media data and data science to gain insights into health care and medicine.
+#### The use of social media data and data science to gain insights into health care and medicine.

-The current status report is in the main folder.
+The current **status report** is in the main folder and you would do well to start by at least skimming it.

 [![DOI](https://zenodo.org/badge/5738/grfiv/healthcare_twitter_analysis.png)](http://dx.doi.org/10.5281/zenodo.11426)